-Focus position is found for a selected camera by moving user selected stage (by default Z axis).
-Focus can be found by scanning whole set range continuously or by small steps looking for focus improvement.
+Focus position is found for a selected camera by moving the user-selected stage (by default Z-axis).
+Focus can be found by scanning the whole set range continuously or by small steps looking for focus improvement.

-Autofocus function is especially useful, when camera to laser focus distance is calibrated.
-Then user can find laser focus point on the surface easily with just a single mouse click.
+Autofocus function is especially useful when the camera to laser focus distance is calibrated.
+Then the user can find a laser focus point on the surface easily with just a single mouse click.

 Built-in DMC’s Machine Vision module provides alignment functionality for laser machining processes.
 There are several alignment modes: